By Francesco Zuppichini, Francesco Cicala

 Sakinorva vs. 16Personalities

-Short version: 16Personalities asks you directly whether you're more introverted or extraverted, more N or S, more T or F, more J or P. Four questions, four answers, stitched together into a type.
+Short version: 16Personalities asks you directly whether you're more introverted or extraverted, more N or S, more T or F, more J or P. Four scales, four answers, stitched together into a type.

 Sakinorva skips the dichotomies and asks you about functions instead.
 Do you tend to brainstorm outwards (Ne) or sit with one internal vision (Ni)?
 Do you reach for efficient systems (Te) or for categorical precision (Ti)?
 It then infers your four-letter type from the function pattern.